onflow/kitty-items/README.md

 ### Contract Auto-Deployer ([kitty-items-deployer][])

-[kitty-items-deployer][] is a tool that deploys Cadence contracts to the Flow Testnet or FLow Emulator.
+[kitty-items-deployer][] is a tool that deploys Cadence contracts to the Flow Testnet or Flow Emulator.
 Here you will learn how you can deploy your own set of smart contracts.

 ### Ethereum Oracle (Coming soon!)